shreyadudhagave/code3/README.md

-Hi!! i am learning Git and Github. and i successfully make new repo on local system.
+Hi!!
+I am learning Git and Github. and I successfully make new repo on local system.